digitalstaub/yii2-asset-converter/readme.md

+*Updated PHP Sass Package to fix inifinite loop in PHP 7*

 Only for YII2 with the new Asset Manager, convert Less and Sass files to CSS whithout external tools and executable.
 The sass and less files are converted with PHP libraries It replace the AssetConverter who use external tools.